rikpet/fleet-manager/README.md

 The client application can either ran as a python application or inside a docker container.
 This tutorial will focus on running the application in a docker container on a raspberry pi.

-First follow step 1 and 2 from the server application tutorial.
+1. Install Docker and docker-compose.
+Good guide for this can be found [here](https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo)

-3. Set environment variables (for raspberry pi, this can be done in ``/etc/environment`` in the form of ``VARIABLE=value``).
+2. Set environment variables (for raspberry pi, this can be done in ``/etc/environment`` in the form of ``VARIABLE=value``).

     | Variable | Importance | Description |
     |----------|------------|-------------|